DataS-DHSC/os-maps-example/README.md

 ## Overview

-OS Maps Example in Python
+OS Maps Example in Python.
+Adapted from the tutorial [price-paid-spatial-distribution](https://github.com/OrdnanceSurvey/os-data-hub-tutorials/tree/master/data-science/price-paid-spatial-distribution) by Ordnance Survey.

+Project structure  created by [govcookiecutter](https://github.com/ukgovdatascience/govcookiecutter) at the latest version as of 30 November 2020.

 ## Requirements